Hey Ma (album): Reception

 Hey Ma was met with generally favourable from music critics.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream publications, the album received an average score of 73, based on 10 reviews.
-PopMatters writer Michael Keefe said the band's break "seems to have served them well", as it "bursts with hunger and enthusiasm".
+PopMatters writer Michael Keefe said the band's break "seems to have served them well", as it "bursts with hunger and enthusiasm", which Cepeda also noted.
 ChartAttack's Aaron Brophy found it "a surprisingly solid and entirely welcome comeback album from these Manchester vets".
 AllMusic reviewer Stephen Thomas Erlewine said it was "such an extension of the band's signature sound that it's possible to think no time has passed at all".
 The band come across as sounding "revitalized" and "energized" by their split, while still "sounding connected to the time at hand".
 Michael Edwards of Exclaim! considered it "exactly the album fans expected" with tracks that "still strive to be a lot more serious than they have any right to be".

 Entertainment Weekly writer Mikael Wood found that none of the tracks on the record "reproduces the dizzy rush" of the band's biggest song "Laid", however, "several cuts get surprisingly close".
 In a review for The Independent, Dominic Horner said as far as reunion records "go Hey Ma is more than adequate, and for fans of the band there is much to like".
 Hot Press' Olaf Tyaransen called it a "[w]elcome return to form" for the band, though "not much has changed" with the album, "but if it ain't broke, don't fix it". musicOMH editor Ben Hogwood said that it was " clear this isn't a return with an eye on the cash till … they have fire in their belly and music to stoke it with, and it shows in the depth of emotion unleashed by this album".
 Pitchfork writer Joshua Klein said the band attempted to tackle their "crowd-pleasing roots and their subsequent experiments" at once with a "renewed sense of mirthfulness that cuts through much of the pretension".